DumbMahreeo/gofetch/README.md

 * DBversion: The one where to get the list of installed packages `/var/cache/dnf/packages.db` is queried

 (I suggest the dbversion or the standard one.
 When I was on Fedora I used the dbversion)

+---

+# Rufetch
+Right now I'm doing [this but in Rust](https://github.com/DumbMahreeo/rufetch), so probably I won't make any more of these ones.